icerpc/icerpc-docs/pages/slice/language-guide/doc-comments.md

     /// @param color: The color of the new widget.
     /// @returns: A proxy to the new widget. createWidget(name: string) -> Widget

-}
+    /// Retrieves the last {@link Widget} created by this factory.
+    /// @returns proxy: A proxy to the last widget.
+    /// @returns timeStamp: The creation time stamp. getLastWidget() -> (proxy: Widget, timeStamp: WellKnownTypes::TimeStamp) }
 ```
+{% /slice2 %}